Lying Down After Botox: Debunking Common Myths & Misconceptions

 Myth #7: Botox Is Only for Wrinkles

 Though Botox is most popular for treating wrinkles, that’s not its only use.
 The popular cosmetic treatment is quite versatile and can treat various health issues.
-Some of these include overactive bladder, migraines, temporomandibular joint symptoms, and excessive sweating.
+Some of these include overactive bladder, migraines, pain in the trapezius muscles (traptox), temporomandibular joint symptoms, and excessive sweating.

 Myth #8: Botox Freezes the Face